-Cholesterol definition and cholesterol lowering facts
+Cholesterol definition and facts

-and is found in the blood circulation of humans.
+- High blood cholesterol levels are also referred to as hypercholesterolemia and are found in the blood circulation of humans.

 - Cholesterol is a fatty substance that is an important part of the outer lining of cells in the body of animals.
 Because cholesterol is a fat (medically referred to as lipid), elevated blood cholesterol is sometimes referred to as hyperlipidemia.

-- Cholesterol in the blood originates from dietary intake and
+- Cholesterol in the blood originates from dietary intake and liver production.

 - Dietary cholesterol comes primarily from animal sources including meat, poultry, fish, and dairy products.
 Organ meats such as liver are especially high in cholesterol.

-because elevated levels of LDL cholesterol are associated with an increased risk of stroke, peripheral artery disease, or coronary heart disease (atherosclerotic cardiovascular disease, ASCVD).
+- LDL (low-density lipoprotein) cholesterol is called "bad" cholesterol because elevated levels of LDL cholesterol are associated with an increased risk of stroke, peripheral artery disease, or coronary heart disease (atherosclerotic cardiovascular disease, ASCVD).

-HDL (high density lipoprotein) cholesterol is called the "good" cholesterol because HDL cholesterol particles prevent atherosclerosis by extracting cholesterol from artery walls and disposing of them through liver metabolism.
+- HDL (high-density lipoprotein) cholesterol is called the "good" cholesterol because HDL cholesterol particles prevent atherosclerosis by extracting cholesterol from artery walls and disposing of them through liver metabolism.

-- High levels of LDL cholesterol and low levels of HDL cholesterol are risk factors for narrowing of the arteries in the body (atherosclerosis).
+- High levels of LDL cholesterol and low levels of HDL cholesterol are risk factors for the narrowing of the arteries in the body (atherosclerosis).

 - Research has shown that lowering LDL cholesterol reduces the risk of heart attacks, strokes, and peripheral artery disease.